 Grow can assist you to set up an SMSF to invest in Bitcoin, Ethereum and other popular cryptocurrencies.
 You can find out more about how to set up an SMSF here.

-Ongoing fees for a cryptocurrency SMSF start at $1320 per annum where your SMSF invests in cryptocurrencies via an exchange such as Digital Surge.
+Ongoing fees for a cryptocurrency SMSF start at $1375 per annum where your SMSF invests in cryptocurrencies via an exchange (small additional cost for external hardware wallets).

 If you would like to discuss our services including how we can assist you to set up an SMSF to invest in crypto, please schedule a call.